François Hollande: Early life and education

 When Hollande was thirteen, the family moved to Neuilly-sur-Seine, a highly exclusive suburb of Paris.
 He attended Saint-Jean-Baptiste-de-la-Salle boarding school, a private Catholic school in Rouen, the Lycée Pasteur, in Neuilly-sur-Seine, receiving his baccalaureate in 1972 then graduated with a bachelor's degree in Law from Panthéon-Assas University.
 Hollande studied at HEC Paris, graduated in 1975, and then attended the Institut d'études politiques de Paris and the École nationale d'administration (ENA).
-He did his military service in the French Army in 1977.
+He completed his military service in the French Army in 1977.
 He graduated from the ENA in 1980, and chose to enter the prestigious Cour des comptes.

-Hollande lived in the United States in the summer of 1974 as a university student.
+Hollande lived in the United States in the summer of 1974 while he was a university student.
 Immediately after graduation, he was employed as a councillor in the Court of Audit.

 Early political career

 Five years after volunteering as a student to work for François Mitterrand's ultimately unsuccessful campaign in the 1974 presidential election, Hollande joined the Socialist Party.
 He was quickly spotted by Jacques Attali, a senior adviser to Mitterrand, who arranged for Hollande to run in legislative election of 1981 in Corrèze against future President Jacques Chirac, who was then the leader of the Rally for the Republic, a Neo-Gaullist party.
 Hollande lost to Chirac in the first round.

 He went on to become a special advisor to newly elected President Mitterrand, before serving as a staffer for Max Gallo, the government's spokesman.
 After becoming a municipal councillor for Ussel in 1983, he contested Corrèze for a second time in 1988, this time being elected to the National Assembly.
 Hollande lost his bid for re-election to the Assembly in the so-called "blue wave" of the 1993 election, described as such due to the number of seats gained by the Right at the expense of the Socialist Party.